 For 3D animation, this cost starts at $7,000 depending on the animation service you choose and can go upwards to $10,000, depending on the scope of your 3D video requirements.

-For more insight about cost read this article : How Much Creating An Animated Video Cost In 2021?
+For more insight about cost read this article: How Much Does It Cost To Create An Animated Video?

 2D animation is done using traditional drawing methods.
 Artists either sketch using a pencil or digitally draw out their characters and their movement frame by frame.
 2D animation software that helps digitally add movements are Adobe After Effects and Adobe Animate.